Criminal Defense Cases

 - State of Florida v.
-Franck Saint Fleur First degree murder charge, murder weapon discovered under his mattress, jury deadlocked; mistrial.
+Franck Saint Fleur First degree murder charge, murder weapon discovered under his mattress, jury deadlocked; mistrial, not guilty on retrial.

 - State of Florida v.
-Clifton Dickson First Degree Murder, eight count indictment.
+Clifton Dickson First Degree Murder charge, eight count indictment.
 Three victims, three eyewitnesses, two crime scenes separated by eight days.
 Jury deliberated for 1 hour and 45 minutes.
-Not Guilty.
+Found not guilty by jury.

 - State of Florida v.
-Dexter Kemp Charged with First Degree Murder.
-After 2 years of investigating, defending, preparing for trial, the prosecutor conceded.
-He could not win his case and dismissed the charges.
+Dexter Kemp First Degree Murder charge.
+After 2 years of investigating, defending and preparing for trial, the prosecutor conceded, he could not win the case and dismissed the charges.